-This lecture will be given on Fri, 2 July 2021, 10:50 (UK time) as part of the workshop Change and Changemakers in Ancient Philosophy.
+This lecture was given on Fri, 2 July 2021, 10:50 (UK time) as part of the workshop Change and Changemakers in Ancient Philosophy.
 The workshop is a collaborative initiative of the Change and Changemakers Network (Siegen) together with the Mereology of Potentiality Project (Oxford).

 Further note: It was brought to the attention of the organizers of the workshop »Change and Changemakers in Ancient Philosophy« that according to media reports the speaker of this lecture was arrested some months after the conference.
 The organizers had no knowledge of his alleged actions either at the time of the invitation or during the conference.
 This webpage will remain accessible as the speaker’s lecture has been accepted and held based on academic merit and bears no relation to the allegations against the speaker.
 It should be noted that the source of the information is not verifiable by the organizers.